 - Click-and-drag the thumbnail onto the timeline to make an edit.

-To review your edits, click on the timeline, drag the playhead to the beginning of the timeline and press spacebar for your rough cut to start playing.
+To review your edits, click on the timeline, drag the playhead to the beginning of the timeline, and press the Spacebar for your rough cut to start playing.
 To build an assemble edit, watch, and log all of the clips you’ve imported into your project.
 To change the length of a shot (make something longer or shorter), hover your mouse at the beginning or end of a clip in your timeline to trim any of your shots.

 Step 3: Add Text & Titles